Boris Štok: Life and career

 In 2000, started his career as a co-founder and long-term member of the rock band Quasarr.
 The band released three albums, the self-titled Quasarr (2007), Propaganda (2011) and Sjene (2015).

 In 2017, Štok started his solo career with the singles "Ove misli", "Voli me još ovu noć", "Ispod kože" and "Kao mi".
 Later, in the same year, he released his debut EP Puls which earned him a Porin award nomination in the category Best New Artist.
 In October 2018 releases his first studio album Ispod kože, for which won a Porin award in the category "Best Alternative Album".
 In November 2020, Štok released his second studio album Uvijek dio mene.
 The album spawned numerous singles, among them "Predajem se tebi", "Reci mi" and "Još uvijek". Štok's third studio album 3 was released in November 2022.

-On 9 December 2022, Štok was announced as one of the 18 participants in Dora 2023, the national contest in Croatia to select the country's Eurovision Song Contest 2023 entry, with the song "Grijeh".
+Štok was one of the 18 participants in Dora 2023, the national contest in Croatia to select the country's Eurovision Song Contest 2023 entry, coming fourteenth with the song "Grijeh". Štok was again one of the 24 participants in Dora 2024 with the song "Can We Talk"; he advanced from his semi-final on 23 February 2024.